You will find in this complete Guide the Best Chinese social media for Marketing, with last update, figures and best strategies, done by expert.

 - In Q4 – 2018, WeChat had almost 1.1 billion monthly active users.

-- WeChat has 68M videos uploaded every day, becoming a strong competitor to Snapchat and YouTube.
+- 68M videos are uploaded every day on wechat which is therefore becoming a strong competitor to Snapchat and YouTube.

 - WeChat users send averagely 38B messages daily, bringing the platform closer to WhatsApp’s daily average figure of 55 billion.